Stylidium laciniatum. Photo © Richard Nunn.

 Not all murderous plants target insects or other small creatures.
 The Andean bromeliad Puya raimondii is known for birds getting impaled on its spines.
 Pisonia grandis is found on coral islands and has extremely sticky seeds.
 The seeds stick to sea bird feathers to facilitate long distance dispersal.
 Sea birds can become entangled in masses of seeds and killed.
 More murderous plants.

 The recognition that many non-carnivorous plants can trap and kill victims on their leaves is not new.
 Charles Darwin In his 1875 book Insectivorous Plants discussed his investigation of the species he called Saxifraga umbrosa, Saxifraga rotundifolia, Primula sinensis, Pelargonium zonale, Erica tetralix, Mirabilis longiflora, and Nicotiana tabacum.
 Each of these has sticky leaves that can trap insects.
-In spite of the fact he felt certain of them might benefit from the victims he did not consider them carnivorous.
+In spite of the fact he felt certain they might benefit from the victims he did not consider them carnivorous.
 It is too bad he did not think of using the term "murderous plants".
 He clearly understood there is a difference between murderous plants and carnivorous plants.

 There have been more recent studies of potential carnivory in the sticky plants Potentilla glandulosa, Geranium viscosissimum, Petunia violacea, Petunia nyctaginiflora, and Solanum tuberosum and plants that use glandular hairs to protect their flowers Passiflora foetida, Plumbago auriculata, and a number of Stylidium species.
 Some of these species do appear to have enzymes in their mucous but in none of the cases do the plants qualify as carnivores because, if for no other reason, they benefit little if anything from the victims.
 These murderous plants have sticky leaves and other plant parts as another weapon in the arsenal plants use to protect themselves and their reproductive parts from predation.